danielschudel/NCSSM-ICD/index.md

    bell.
 You receive notifications on upcoming Masses, and, videos that the Friars post from time to time.

+## Contact Information

+Please feel free to contact me at the email address below.
+I'll also share my personal phone number once you are signed up for a weekend Mass.

+On behalf of Immaculate Conception, *Welcome to Durham*, and I look forward to meeting each of you this year.

 Daniel Schudel

-Class of 1992, and parent of current NCSSM student (class of 2022) [dan.schudel@gmail.com](mailto:dan.schudel@gmail.com)
+NCSSM class of 1992, and parent of current NCSSM student

+[dan.schudel@gmail.com](mailto:dan.schudel@gmail.com)